updated August 7, 2020

 All SJCPL branches are open for browsing.
 Click here for more information about what to expect.

 Curbside Pick-Up is available at all SJCPL branches.
 Click here for safety procedures and information about requesting and picking up curbside items.

 Here is what you need to know about current library services:

 The virtual reference desk is open.
-Make a 1-on-1 appointment to get help with government forms or ask questions about resources.
+Make a 1-on-1 appointment to get help with unemployment, SNAP, TANF, HIP, and rental assistance forms or ask questions about resources.

 WiFi is available in the parking lot of all library branches except the Main Library and Keller Park.

 Connect with us at sjcpl.org or on social media—Twitter, Instagram or Facebook.